*Now Accepting New patients*

 Standard of Care.

-We also we start with standard of care and for many people, that is all that is needed.
-But at least one-third of people have an inadequate response or no response at all.
-If you have not had a full remission to treatment, your have a much higher chance of relapsing and much more quickly.
-For instance, people who have even one symptom of depression remaining will relapse 7 times faster than those that have no symptoms remaining.
+We start with standard of care and for many people that is all that is needed.
+But at least one-half of people have an inadequate response to treatment or no response at all.
+If you have not had a full remission (fully well) to treatment, you have a much higher chance of relapsing more quickly, with worse symptoms and symptoms lasting longer.
+People who have even one symptom of depression remaining will relapse 7 times faster than those that have no symptoms.

 Excellent Care.

-We always start with FDA approved treatment options.
-However, if you happen to have less than a full response, we will consider many other options, both medical and non-medical.
-There are many safe options which have research but became generic before the research and FDA approval could be completed.
-We then use medications that may not br FDA approved for that condition, but are approved for other conditions. so they are known to be safe.
+I always offer FDA approved treatment options first.
+However, if you happen to have less than a full remission, we will consider other options, both medical and non-medical.
+There are many safe options which research has proven, but became generic before FDA approval could be obtained.
+I will offer those medications, that may not be FDA approved for that condition, but have evidence to support their usefulness for you.

 Non-Medical Treatments.